Ukraine's Zelenskyy honors those killed in helicopter crash

 In total, five civilians were killed and 13 wounded by Russian shelling over the past 24 hours in Ukraine’s east and south, where active fighting is ongoing, Kyrylo Tymoshenko said in a Telegram post.

-Ukrainian forces overnight repelled Russian attacks in Bakhmut and other parts of the country’s embattled east, the military said in a Facebook update Saturday morning.
+Ukrainian forces repelled Russian attacks in Bakhmut and other parts of the country’s embattled east overnight, the military said in a Facebook update Saturday morning.

 A 60-year-old woman died after Russian shells hit her home in the northeastern Kharkiv region, local Gov. Oleh Syniehubov said in a Telegram update.
 He added that four other people were wounded in the province.

-One woman was also killed in the southern Zaporizhzhia region, where Russian forces launched over 160 shelling attacks overnight, Gov. Oleksandr Starukh reported in a Telegram post.
+One woman was also killed in the southern Zaporizhzhia region, where Russian forces launched more than 160 shelling attacks overnight, Gov. Oleksandr Starukh reported in a Telegram post.
 He said that 21 cities and towns were targeted, and two other civilians sustained injuries.

+Russia’s defense ministry said that troops conducted an exercise to repel a mock air attack near Moscow.
+The ministry said the exercise used S-300 mobile surface-to-air batteries, but didn’t give a precise location for the drill.

+The exercise follows reports from social media that Pantsir S-1 anti-aircraft missiles had been mounted on buildings in central Moscow, including the roof of the riverside defense ministry command center.
+The ministry hasn’t commented.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.